Setting up an electronics workshop

 Soldering station aside, the only other major and largely unavoidable expense of setting up an electronics lab is an oscilloscope.
 The device monitors and records rapidly-changing signals in your circuit; without it, you’re flying blind, and even the simplest problems can be a nightmare to diagnose.

 Luckily, oscilloscopes are much more affordable now than they used to be back in my day.
 One of the most reputable low-cost brands is Rigol; their two-channel 200 MHz model, DS1202Z-E, retails for less than $350.
-Folks on a tight budget can also pick up a vintage CRT scope on eBay — perfectly functional, but no longer in any serious demand.
+Folks on a tight budget and some desk space to spare can also pick up a vintage CRT scope on eBay — perfectly functional, but no longer in any serious demand.

 Beyond an oscilloscope, there are three other gadgets that I’d take with me to a deserted island — but that aren’t necessary for a novice to hit the ground running.
 The list is: